 Natural or Ambient Light Photography

-I would suggest that if your digital camera has the function to change the ISO setting, set it as high as it will go (i.e. 1600 or 3200 ISO).
+I would suggest that if your digital camera has the function to change the ISO setting, set it as high as it will go.
+For example, 1600 or 3200 ISO.
 This makes the sensor more sensitive to light therefore reducing the need for flash.
-This will cause the pictures to become slightly grainy though, so you could run them through a program called Neat image.
+It will also cause the pictures to become slightly grainy though.
+If so you could run them through a program called Neat image.

 This is available as a plug in for Photoshop, or as a standalone program meaning that you don’t need any other programs to run it.
 If you have a fast lens too, that will help.
 Use F4 or 2.8 if you have it.

 If you are using a film camera and shooting without flash, buy an 800 or 1600 ISO film.
 Then do the same after scanning to your PC.
 You could also "Push" the film meaning put an 800 ISO film in it, but change the camera setting to 1600.